mondoohq/mondoo-operator/docs/user-manual.md

 - Use the OpenShift certificate creation/rotation features
 - Create (and rotate) your own TLS certificates manually

-A working setup shows the webhook pod processing the created/modified/deleted pods.
+A working setup shows the webhook Pod processing the created/modified/deleted Pods.

 Display the logs in one window:
 ```bash
 kubectl logs -f deployment/mondoo-client-webhook-manager -n mondoo-operator
 ```

-And create/modify/delete a pod in another window:
+And create/modify/delete a Pod in another window:
 ```bash
 kubectl delete pod -n mondoo-operator --selector control-plane=controller-manager
 ```